-Importantly, our efforts toward this end will be inclusive of the component parts of the UMass Chan enterprise, from academics and research to fundraising and business development.
-Commonwealth Medicine, MassBiologics, and other specialized teams such as BRIDGE and the Office of Advancement, will be integral to our goal of reaching a new level of operational excellence.
+Importantly, our efforts toward this end will be inclusive of the component parts of the UMass Medical School enterprise, from academics and research to fundraising and business development.
+Commonwealth Medicine, MassBiologics, and other specialized centers of excellence, highlighted by UMMS BRIDGE and the Office of Advancement, will be integral to our goal of reaching a new level of operational excellence.

 The many and varied parts of our institution will be working in unison to harness our vast capabilities, competencies and expertise in service to our core mission areas.
 Our future direction will start with a new people strategy that embraces diversity and inclusion, as well as entrepreneurship and innovation, as essential business imperatives.
 It will emphasize optimizing our information ecosystem, utilizing artificial intelligence and novel technological solutions to transform operations and reduce expenditures.
-It will leverage Commonwealth Medicine, MassBiologics, BRIDGE and the Office of Advancement, all of which help to extend the presence and prestige of our medical school and generate essential revenues that we can reinvest in our academic mission.
-And, it will ensure that our facilities management and space planning functions are aligned with and responsive to IMPACT 2025's priorities, which include two new campus buildings: the new VA communitybased outpatient clinic and a cuttingedge research and education space.
+It will leverage Commonwealth Medicine, MassBiologics, UMMS BRIDGE and the Office of Advancement, all of which help to extend the presence and prestige of our medical school and generate essential revenues that we can reinvest in our academic mission.
+And, it will ensure that our facilities management and space planning functions are aligned with and responsive to IMPACT 2025's priorities, which include two new campus buildings: the new VA Community-based Outpatient Clinic (CBOC) and a cutting-edge research facility.